 Southern Railway 2-8-0 630.

-Tennessee Valley Railroad Museum's Missionary Ridge local, led by Tennessee Alabama and Georgia GP38 80 arrives at Grand Junction.
+Tennessee Valley Railroad Museum's Missionary Ridge local, led by Tennessee Alabama and Georgia GP38 80 (built by Electro-Motive Division in 1968) arrived at Grand Junction.

 Views as I walked up to the front of the train at this point.